bbauska/meta-react-basics/README.md

  };
 ```

-**Step 5.** Inside the h2 element you've already added, you needed to add
+<b>Step 5.</b> Inside the h2 element you've already added, you needed to add
 the JSX expression of: {props.h2}.

 ```